|

 more years before the church was wired.

-1927 , The building is raised and repositioned
+1927 , The building was raised and re-positioned

 on a basement.
-A new coal furnace is added to heat the building.
+A new coal furnace was added to heat the building.
 Previously, a pot

 bellied stove, placed at the front of the church where the organ used to sit, was used to heat the building.
 The new basement